naomibaes/naomibaes.github.io/content/publication/journal-article_2023_06/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
-  caption: 'Three Major Dimensions of Semantic Change.'
+  caption: 'Relative frequencies of selected anxiety collocates in the psychology abstracts corpus by decade.'
   focal_point: ""
   preview_only: false